LoginRadius/documentation/documentation/docs/customer-intelligence/api-analytics.md

 ## Lookup profile

 This section contains a comparative chart of the percentages of response time taken by the profile lookup APIs over a period of the selected time interval.
 It helps you track the exact time the LoginRadius API is taking to serve the specific amount of requests.
-It shows response time in multiple ranges like <1s,  <500ms, <3s and >3s.
+It shows response time in multiple ranges like less then 1s, less then 500ms, less then 3s and greater then 3s.
 By clicking on a specific response time, you will be able to see the corresponding API stats..

 You can also select the days/time from the provided drop down and once clicked on “REFRESH”, it will show the updated API performance.
 If you observe a higher percentage of APIs taking longer than usual (degraded response time), you should reach out to LoginRadius Support to have a look at it.